 The project will involve installing new pipes through Mullumbimby and there may be impacts on driveway access and traffic movements at certain times.

-Work on this major project began in November 2024 with pipelaying in east Mullumbimby during December, January and February.
+Work began in November 2024 with pipelaying in east Mullumbimby during December, January and February.

-Work west of Station St and on Tandys Lane will continue during the first half of 2025.
+Work west of Station Street and on Tandys Lane will continue until mid-2025.

 - A new water main within the Tandys Lane road reserve between the Pacific Motorway and Gulgan Road.